DP-LLM: Runtime Model Adaptation with Dynamic Layer-wise Precision Assignment: Abstract

 \section{Abstract}

 How can we effectively handle queries for on-device large language models (LLMs) with varying runtime constraints, such as latency and accuracy?
 Multi-scale quantization addresses this challenge by enabling memory-efficient runtime model adaptation of LLMs through the overlaying of multiple model variants quantized to different bitwidths.
 Meanwhile, an important question still remains open-ended: how can models be properly configured to match a target precision or latency?
-While mixed-precision offers a promising solution, we take this further by leveraging the key observation that the sensitivity of each layer dynamically changes across decoding iterations.
-Building on this insight, we introduce \name, a novel mechanism that dynamically assigns precision to each layer based on input values. \name augments each linear layer in an LLM with a precision selector that determines the bitwidth at runtime using a lightweight error estimator and threshold values learned through fine-tuning.
+While mixed-precision offers a promising solution, we take this further by leveraging the key observation that the sensitivity of each layer dynamically changes across decoding steps.
+Building on this insight, we introduce \name, a novel mechanism that dynamically assigns precision to each layer based on input values.
 Experimental results across multiple models and benchmarks demonstrate that \name achieves a superior performance-latency trade-off, outperforming prior approaches.